Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Advanced – set iTunes media folder location, reset warnings and cache, toggle full keyboard navigation, keep iTunes in the systray

-iTunes – comprehensive multimedia tool with extra iOS-useful features
+iTunes – a comprehensive multimedia tool with extra iOS-useful features

 To sum it up, if you’re looking for an efficient way to interface with your iOS device, iTunes might be just what you’re looking for.
 It can serve as an effective, stylish multimedia player, online radio tuner, and iTunes Store wrapper.